modsim/ChromaHD-genmesh/README.md

 - [ ] Update to OCC-7.4 in all systems
 - [ ] Plugin(AnalyseCurvedMesh)
 - [ ] Plugin(DiscretizationError)
+- [ ] Improve scripts to be user friendly
-- [ ] Implement porosity control: manipulate porosity by adding/removing beads
+- [o] Implement porosity control: manipulate porosity by adding/removing beads
+    - [X] Removing beads
+    - [ ] Adding beads
-- [ ] Implement debug/release version handling
+- [ ] Implement debug/release version handling?
 - [ ] it might be neater to scale bed, updatebounds, then translate bed
-- [ ] Incorporate packbin.py in code.
-Output binning required by CADET-GE for poly.
 - [ ] Make changes necessary for XNS Generic Implementation of Chromatography
 - [ ] Consider creating a mesh.info output with all the mesh data (lengths, volumes, quality etc) in json format
 - [ ] print exact version of gmsh and occt used
+- [ ] Checkpoint saves for 1D & 2D Meshes
+- [ ] Check that the output format is viable before starting the mesh
+- [ ] Output gmsh version in log file somehow
+- [ ] Improved centering algorithm for packed bed translation to origin

 Known Issues

 - Netgen optimizer crashes sometimes.
 (After mesh size constraints were applied to surfaces)
 - Geometry.ScalingFactor doesn't work.
 Use preScalingFactor instead.
-- In 7k-pre and 6k-pre cases, only a handful of beads were actually captured and meshed. [prescaling issue?]
 - poly5 fails (beads peek out of container).
 Just use poly-full.
+    - This problem persists with poly-full for certain sections.
+Can be fixed by a better centering method instead of only x/y based centering
+    - It can be sidestepped by running genmesh with coarse element size, and checking if any beads are meshed AFTER the cylinder/planes & have a higher entity number.
 - A few features do not work in conjunction with HXT mesh algorithm.
 This is an upstream issue with GMSH.
 - Netgen optimizer might not work well with mesh field gradients: It might make the meshes too uniform somehow